andrew henderson menu

 The visa requires higher investments and has strict compliance rules, while life in the US can incur sky-high living costs, an intense work culture and political instability.

-In some ways, the two countries have a lot in common or, at least, they’re well-known to each other.
+In some ways (such as Western comforts), the two countries have a lot in common or at least, they’re well-known to each other.

 In Portugal, foreign nationals currently make up more than 10% of the population, with US citizens forming a significant part of that group.
 So, if you’re considering moving to Portugal from the US, it wouldn’t be too hard to ‘find your tribe’.